 Why does BSBI seek financial help?

-Our membership supports our Identification Handbooks and other Publications, our scientific Journals, our Conferences and Field Meetings and basic administration.
+Our membership supports our Identification Handbooks and other publications, our scientific journal, our Conferences and Field Meetings and basic administration.
 We aim to keep our subscription affordable to all.

 BSBI employs staff to support our voluntary botanical field-recording network, to collect and interpret the field data and to make the findings available to all conservationists and botanists.
 This is financed partly by public sector grants, but these are typically limited to half the costs so the other half must be found from the private sector, mostly from legacies and donations to BSBI.